Skip to main content

 In this example, there were nine (9) applications sent to repeat funders in FY24:

-Clicking on one of the category names in a chart's legend (underneath the title) removes that data from the display altogether.
+Clicking a category name in a chart's legend (below the title) removes that data from the display.
 To isolate and view Repeat Funders only, you'd click on New Funders to exclude them:

 In just one click, you've essentially transformed the chart into "Submissions to Repeat Funders".
 You can reverse the view by clicking on the legend text again.

-This straightforward bar chart displays the total dollar amount requested for grants across years, based on the application submission dates.
+This straightforward bar chart shows the total requested grant dollars by year, based on application submission dates.

 Observe trends in the number of opportunities saved over time.
 Take a deeper dive into your prospecting efforts and how many grants you've added to your tracker each year.

-The "Grants Researched" chart encompasses all grants saved to your tracker, with any status.
+The 'Grants Researched' chart encompasses all grants saved to your tracker, regardless of status.
 Note that these grants appear under the fiscal year in which they were saved.

-If your fiscal year is set to October 1st - September 30th, then any "grants researched" saved to your Tracker in November 2024 ("Saved Date") would fall into FY 2025:
+For example, if your fiscal year is set to October 1st - September 30th, then any funding opportunities saved to your Tracker during November 2024 ('SAVED DATE') would fall into FY 2025:

 Underlying Chart Data